t9md/vim-phrase/README.md

   * recall by viewing useful phrase

-I mainly use this plugin for gather useful phrase for several programming languages.
+I mainly use this plugin for gather useful phrase for several programming languages. and intending to share several programming idiom with co-worker.

 Setting
 ================================